ryansisco/Keyboard-Toggle/README.md

 # Keyboard-Toggle
 Turns on/off built in laptop keyboard for Ubuntu.

-Markup : * run "make" to compile
+* run "make" to compile
 * run "./keyboard -help" for help
 * run "./keyboard -change" to change settings if needed
 * run "./keyboard [on, ON, 1]" to turn it on